My Testimony of Redemption

 My Testimony of Redemption is the sixth and final studio album by rapper Bushwick Bill released on November 17, 2009.

-The album is a big change from the hardcore horrorcore and gangster themes of his previous solo albums and work with The Geto Boys, instead emphasizing autobiographical lyrics about Bushwick Bill's conversion to Christianity.
+The album is a departure from the hardcore horrorcore and gangster rap themes of his previous solo albums and work with The Geto Boys, instead emphasizing autobiographical lyrics about Bushwick Bill's conversion to Christianity.
 It is his only work that did not get a Parental Advisory label.